shawnbrown/datatest/docs/index.rst

     :end-before: end-inclusion-marker-description

-See the project's `README <https://pypi.org/project/datatest/>`_ file for supported versions, backward compatibility, and more.
+See the project's `README <https://pypi.org/project/datatest/>`_ file for details on supported versions, backward compatibility, and more.

 .. toctree::